 Diseases such as yellow fever, the plague, human influenza and COVID-19 are specifically categorised as ‘Listed Human Diseases’ in the Biosecurity Act.

 You can also view a comprehensive list of the exotic threats facing Australia on the DAWE’s database, including those listed on the National Priority List of Exotic Environmental Pests, Weeds and Diseases and the National Priority Plant Pests list.

-Within the last year, DAWE has been working closely with industry to protect the environment from the spread of COVID-19.
+Within the last year, DAWE has been working closely with the industry to protect the environment from the spread of COVID-19.
 The good news is, the Department has not added any extra import restrictions for cargo.
-They have advised that handling goods from COVID affected areas is still safe, as the risk of a carrier contaminating commercial goods is quite low.
+They have advised that handling goods from COVID-affected areas is still safe, as the risk of a carrier contaminating commercial goods is quite low.